Welcome to Your TRAIL MAPD Initial Enrollment Period

 services and the same rights and protections as people with Original Medicare.

-• The TRAIL MAPD plans provide all of your Part A (hospital) and Part B (doctor and outpatient) benefits,
+• The TRAIL MAPD plans provide all your Part A (hospital) and Part B (doctor and outpatient) benefits,

 including emergency and urgent care, and Medicare Part D (prescription drug) coverage.